VNGRD/quartz/content/notes/bluer than a butterfly.md

 Rune knew that, somewhere at the end of the universe, Zenos was well and truly gone.
 So why did it *hurt?*

 Was it the fact that he may not be able to return to the aetherial sea?
 Was it the cold, aching loneliness he had left him in after they had finally, *finally* admitted their feelings for each other after so long — albeit through a duel to the down to the very wire, with their lifestrings shredded beyond repair?
-Was it abandoning him after the latter had followed him to the very end when the Scions were forced to retreat?
+Was it abandoning him after the latter had followed him to the very end, at a place where, at a place where even the Scions were forced to retreat?
 Was it because, even in the face of true despair, he had believed in him the most?

 …